ktaylor63/southeast/site/content/about/leadership.md

 He is a graduate of the University of Tennessee, Knoxville, and is married with three children.
 He lives in Hoschton, Georgia.

+## Dr. Kevin Reynolds, DOI Case Manager, Deepwater Horizon NRDAR

+Kevin Reynolds leads the Department of the Interior’s Gulf restoration efforts resulting from the Deepwater Horizon oil spill in 2010.
+He provides leadership, direction, and coordination across the Department for all restoration efforts funded primarily by the Deepwater Horizon Natural Resource Damage Assessment and Restoration, the Gulf Coast Ecosystem Restoration Council and the National Fish and Wildlife Foundation’s Gulf Environmental Benefit Fund.

+Kevin earned a B.A. in Neuroscience from Hamilton College, and a Masters and Ph.D. in Environmental Toxicology from Clemson and Texas Tech University, respectively.
+His first job with the Service was in the Arizona Ecological Services Field Office, and he also worked in Headquarters prior to joining the Southeast Region in 2011.
+He and his wife Leah live in Johns Creek, Georgia with their three children, Kelly, Nick and Caitlin.

 ## Leopoldo "Leo" Miranda, Assistant Regional Director, Ecological Services

-{{< figure class="photo-right" src="/images/pages/leo-miranda-bio.jpg" alt="Portrait shot of a man in the woods with a cammo backpack and orange hunting sweatshirt." caption="Leo Miranda." >}}
+{{< figure class="photo-right" src="/images/pages/leo-miranda-bio.jpg" alt="Portrait shot of a man in the woods with a cammo backpack and orange hunting sweatshirt." >}}

 Leopoldo (Leo) Miranda is the Assistant Regional Director of Ecological Services for the U.S. Fish and Wildlife Service-Southeast Region.
 Prior to his current position, he has worked as a marine biologist in Puerto Rico, a private lands program coordinator in Washington D.C., and Supervisor of the Chesapeake Bay Office in Annapolis, Maryland.
 Leo has received multiple recognitions including a Service to America Medal Finalist for his innovative approaches to developing conservation partnerships.
 He is an avid hunter and fisherman, loving the outdoors and habitat management.